mercanil/Packer/README.md

 [![Build Status](https://travis-ci.org/mercanil/Packer.svg?branch=master)](https://travis-ci.org/mercanil/Packer) [![Coverage Status](https://coveralls.io/repos/github/mercanil/Packer/badge.svg?branch=master)](https://coveralls.io/github/mercanil/Packer?branch=master)

 ## Objective
-The main objective of this project; build a complete application determine which items to put into the package
+You want to send your friend a package with different things.
+Each thing you put inside the package has such parameters as index number, weight and cost.
+The package has a weight limit.
+Your goal is to determine which things to put into the package so that the total weight is less than or equal to the package limit and the total cost is as large as possible.
+You would prefer to send a package which weights less in case there is more than one package with the same price.

 ### Tech
-Stumpy developed with Java 8, a number of technologies and open source projects:
+Packer developed with Java 8, a number of technologies and open source projects:

 * [JDK8]
 * [Maven]